You’ve got questions. We’ve got answers.

 Why was the event started?

-Through the festival, the Kraus-Anderson Community Foundation desires to showcase Duluth’s outstanding trail system and give back to the community.
+Through the festival, the Kraus-Anderson Community Foundation desires to give back to the community and support Duluth’s outstanding trail system.
 Read more about why the event was started and what organizations it benefits.

 Why Duluth/Spirit Mountain?